Classic Chinese Novels: Influence

 These novels influenced the development of vernacular fiction in later Chinese literary history.
 Traditionally, fiction and drama were not held in high regard in the Chinese and East Asian literary culture, and they were generally not seen as true "literature" by the literati who dominated intellectual life.
 Writers in these forms did not have the same level of prestige as poets or scholars of Chinese classics.
 The late Ming and early Qing dynasty versions of these novels, however, included commentaries that were printed between the lines, so that the reader saw them as part of the text.
-These commentaries interpreted the text in often strained ways, but established critical and aesthetic criteria, modeled on those of poetry and painting, that gave fiction a new legitimacy.
+These commentaries interpreted the text in sometimes strained ways, but established critical and aesthetic criteria, modeled on those of poetry and painting, that gave fiction a new legitimacy.

 These novels were written in a mixture of vernacular and classical Chinese, though some were more completely vernacular.
 For instance, Romance of the Three Kingdoms is known for its mix of classical prose with folklore and popular narratives, while the Dream of the Red Chamber is known for the use of poetry within its mostly vernacular style.
 These novels popularized and legitimatized the role of vernacular literature in literary circles.

 In the late imperial periods, with the wide spread of commercial printing, Chinese novels also became heavily circulated across East and Southeast Asia; it was reported in 1604, several hundreds of titles of Chinese books came through to the Japanese port city of Nagasaki alone, and throughout the seventeenth and eighteenth centuries, over a thousand Chinese titles are estimated to have been imported every year.
 Their prominence proved to be crucial in the development of literature in these places.